libjohn/blogdown-libjohn/README.md

 This enables index.html#presentations

-### Publications to Workshops
+### Experimental -- Publications to Workshops

-Note:  This is the more sustainable way to accomplish this
+Note:  This approach should be a more sustainable way to accomplish using a different URL for a particular widget.
+I want to use the url `/workshop` instead of `/publication`.
+At the moment is does not appear to work completely.

 1. Add to config.toml *before* `[params]` settings